aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 ## Concurrency and Multi-threading

 EDMA support concurrent multiple access from multiple processes and multiple threads within one process.
-Multiple processes can call open()/close() to the same file-descriptor.
+Multiple processes can call open()/close() to the same file descriptor.

 It is the developer's responsibility to make sure write to same memory region from different threads/processes is coordinated and not overlapping.